Chicago Pride Parade: History

+The 55th Chicago Pride Parade was held on June 28, 2026 on a 2-mile route stepping off from Grace Street (3800 North) and Broadway and ending at Diversey Parkway (2800 North).

 Pre-Parade Celebration

 The year 2019 marked the 19th Annual Pre-Parade Celebration, also known as Chicago's two day long Pride Festival.
 2019's Chicago Pride Festival saw over 100,000 people, the festival is held on the Saturday and Sunday before the Pride Parade.
 Each year there is a suggested twenty dollar donation while entering the festival for LGBTQ fundraisers, events, etc. The festival is open rain or shine and held in Boystown, a neighborhood of Lake View, Chicago.
 The streets are blocked off from traffic so the celebration can take place throughout the streets all weekend long.
 Each year there are multiple different performers performing on the three main stages at the festival.
 Some of 2021's performers included Betty Who, LeAnn Rimes, Pabllo Vittar, Alex Newell and Inaya Day.
 The Pre-Parade Celebration is just one of the many events held in Boystown in the month of June.
 Chicago Pride Fest is organized by the Northalsted Business Alliance.